 As of 2021, there are about 600 Million monthly active users on Douyin.

 We collect WeChat data via the Douyin API (keywords-based data collection).
-Douyin data can only be gathered by specific keywords.
+Douyin data can only be gathered using specific keywords.

 Little Red Book (Xiaohongshu) - Learn More

-Created in 2014, Xiaohongshu, also known as Little Red Book, or simply Red, has grown to become China’s foremost fashion and luxury shopping platform.
+Created in 2014, Xiaohongshu, also known as Little Red Book or simply Red, has grown to become China’s foremost fashion and luxury shopping platform.
 But it isn’t really a shopping platform at all.
-It’s first and foremost a content-sharing site, where users can post product photos with reviews and tips for other users to read, comment, and save to their boards - like Pinterest.
+It’s a content-sharing site where users can post product photos with reviews and tips for others to read, comment, and save to their boards - like Pinterest.

 Youku - Learn More